 1. Focus Your Attention on the Most Important Thing…

-Repetition activates neuroplasticity, your brain’s built-in mechanism for rewiring itself and creating efficiency.
-This is how you will rebuild your skills after stroke and regain independence.
+Repetition is a critical ingredient during recovery from stroke.
+Repetition activates neuroplasticity, your brain’s mechanism for rewiring itself and creating efficiency.
+This is how you can rebuild your skills and overcome the side effects of a stroke.

 2. Get Better at Walking by Focusing on More Than Your Feet